 Info & FAQs

-Another Love Story Returns to The Manor for a spectacular 9th Edition – August 18th – 20th 2023
+Another Love Story Returns to The Manor for the 10th Edition – August 23rd – 25th 2024

 One of Ireland’s most cherished small festivals – created and delivered at a scale that allows a real sense of community and an unparalleled ease of festival experience.